Hweinstock/typedLu/README.md

 - [ ] Extend E2E tests to include type checking step.
 - [ ] Implement `checker`.
 - [ ] Implement `synthesis`.
+- [ ] Implement `typeCheckBlock` and `typeCheckStatement`.
 - [ ] Augment parser to accept optional type signatures.
-- [ ] Add tests for union types with explicit type signatures.
+- [ ] Handle optional type signatures in evaluator and in type checker.
 Potential Extensions:
+- [ ] User Defined types?
+- [ ] Allow optional types in tables and functions.
 - [ ] Other things?
-- [ ] User Defined types?

 ## Questions for Nick
 - Should the typechecker error or return a boolean?
 We currently error so that we can provide more useful info.